tin2tin/Pallaidium/README.md

 Tip           |
 :------------- |
-If the image of your renders breaks, then use the resolution from the Model Card in the Preferences.     |
+If the image of your renders breaks, use the resolution from the Model Card in the Preferences.     |

 Tip           |
 :------------- |